downtime-industries/dexcom-dashboard/README.md

 # Dexcom Dashboard

-This project creates a simple tracking service for monitoring a Dexcom device via their API.
+This project creates a simple tracking service for monitoring a Dexcom insulin monitor via their API.
 To start it you will need to copy the `sample.env` to a file called `.env`.
 Put in your Dexcom login credentials and run `docker compose up`!

 This will start 3 services.